-Name (printed) Signature Date olunteer Indemnity and Hold Harmless Agreement t is the policy of this organization to provide equal opportunities without regard to race, color, religion, national origin, gender, sexual preference, age, or disability.
-The undersigned does hereby agree to fully release, indemnify, defend and hold harmless the City of Fairhope,

-The undersigned does hereby agree to fully release, indemnity, defend and hold harmless the City of Fairhope, the Fairhope Public Library and any of their officers, officials, employees, agents and the like from and against any and all liability, loss, damage, expense of costs (including attorney's fees) arising in any way out of my volunteer activities except where such liability results from the sole negligence or willful misconduct of the City of Fairhope or the Fairhope Public Library.
+application may result in my inimediate dismissar.
+Name (printed) Signature Date /olunteer Indemnity and Hold Harmless Agreement It is the policy of this organization to provide equal opportunities without regard to race, color, religion, national origin, gender, sexual preference, age, or disability.
+The undersigned does hereby agree to fully release, indemnify, defend and hold harmless the City of Fairhope, the Fairhope Public Library and any of their officers, officials, employees, agents and the like from and against any and all liability, loss, damage, expense of costs (including attorney's fees) arising in any way out of my volunteer activities except where such liability results from the sole negligence or willful misconduct of the City of Fairhope or understand that all library users have a legal right to priv acy.
+Any and all information pertaining to anyone's use o he Fairhope Public Library will be held as strictly confide ntial.